dutertetimes/dutertetimes.github.io/_posts/news/president/2016-10-26-Pre-Departure to Japan Press Briefing.md

 JOSEPH MORONG/GMA-7: Just complete, sir, iyong thought ninyo about EDCA.
 Are you close to rescinding it, because you mentioned you want to see nobody except the Filipino soldiers on the... our soil.

-PRRD: Well ito pumunta itong—maybe to talk to me.
+DUTERTE: Well ito pumunta itong—maybe to talk to me.
 Dito mag-usap kami, dalawa lang kami sa isang kuwarto.
 I don't want anybody else.
 Gusto ninyo mag-ganoon kayo sa plywood, pakinggan ninyo kung paano ako.

-JOSEPH MORONG/GMA-7: Sige, sir, thank you.
+MORONG: Sige, sir, thank you.

-SEC.
 ANDANAR: Thank you so much, Mr. President.
 Thank you so much media.
 Let us all greet our President a very, very fruitful trip to China.
-&#x25cf;